volatiletech/sqlboiler/README.md

 configuration options on the command line/config file that can control what features are turned on or off.

-In addition to the command line flags there are two features that are only available via the config file and can use some explanation.
+In addition to the command line flags there are a few features that are only available via the config file and can use some explanation.

-##### Names
+##### Aliases

 In sqlboiler, names are automatically generated for you.
 If you name your database nice things you will likely have nice names in the end.
 However in the case where your